greg-raven/Uncommon-Sense/_posts/2012-11-19-firearms-and-the-constitution.md

 tag: 'George Washington'
 ---

-Firearms are second only to the Constitution in importance; they are the peoples’ liberty’s teeth.
+Firearms are second only to the Constitution in importance; they are the peoples' liberty's teeth.